bitsandbooks/docker-service-boilerplates/README.md

 ## Shared Variables

+These variables are kept in `docker-compose.env` and are shared among services.

 - `PROJECT_NAME`: Overall name of the project (or "stack", as it is called in Portainer). **Default:** `startup`
 - `DOCKER_NETWORK_IPV4_CIDR`: The IPv4 address of the Docker network we will use for our default "bridge" network, shared by most of our containers. **Default:** `172.18.0.0/24`
 - `DOCKER_NETWORK_IPV4_GATEWAY`: The IPv4 address of the gateway on the shared Docker network. **Default:** `172.18.0.1`